Pit Bull Owner Charged

 10/02/11: Claim: No Prior Aggression

 New details about the fatal pit bull mauling in West Haven were released over the weekend.
-Nevaeh Bryant had been visiting her aunt when the incident occurred.
-The aunt, who did not offer her name, is the owner of the three pit bulls.
-She was asked if her dogs had ever shown aggression before and she shook her head "no." The New Haven Register, however, reports that neighbors have told police that the dogs have behaved aggressively in the past.
+Nevaeh Bryant had been visiting her aunt when the fatal attack occurred.
+The aunt, who did not provide her name, is the owner of the three pit bulls.
+The aunt was asked if her dogs had ever shown aggression before and she shook her head "no." The New Haven Register, however, reports that neighbors have told police that the dogs have behaved aggressively in the past.

 Page two of the article sums up the likelihood of the Aunt's story.
 Police officers had to use catch poles to remove the pit bulls from the home and taser guns in order to subdue them.
 Sgt.
 Angelo Moscato said that officers did a "professional job in capturing the three aggressive dogs."
 Furthermore, due to the severity of the attack and "aggression" of the dogs, the animals were euthanized that night.
 Police continue to investigate.
 More information is expected in a few days.